aggregator

 The way aggregators work is that you add a list of blog feeds to your aggregator, and it will check each of them for the fresh content.
 Most feed readers will have an interface very similar to your favorite email program - you'll have an inbox with a number of new messages - posts from various blogs which you haven't read yet.

-There are two types of feed readers: online and offline ones.
+There are two types of feed readers: online and standalone software.

 Online ones are represented by a large number of websites for your (mostly free) use.
 You register yourself an account, and start adding links to feeds from various blogs.